luismirandad27/de-dbt-seed-snowflake-integration/README.md

 # Mastering CI with dbt Seeds featuring Snowflake

-On this repository, we can leverage the application of dbt seeds in a way that we can configure and optimize the CI process to maintain our Snowflake stages and efficiently update our raw data.
+This repository offers an innovative approach to applying dbt seeds, specifically tailored for enhancing and fine-tuning the CI processes.
+It focuses on effectively managing Snowflake stages and streamlining the updating of raw data.

-Some key benefits of this project:
+Highlighted advantages of this initiative include:

-- Automatically update the **snowflake storage integrations with** different cloud storage providers (S3, GCP Cloud Storage, Azure Blob Storage).
+- Seamless synchronization of **Snowflake storage integrations** with various cloud storage services (S3, GCP Cloud Storage, Azure Blob Storage).
-- Maintain Snowflake stages dynamically.
+- Dynamic management of **Snowflake stages**.
-- Create tables that will receive the raw data from the external data sources.
+- Establishment of tables designated for receiving **raw data** from diverse external data sources.
-- If we have data that only needs to be loaded once, this dbt project contains a macro that copy the data from csv or JSON files.
+- Inclusion of a specialized dbt macro for one-time data loading, accommodating data from CSV or **JSON** files.

-### If you want to use it, you need to complete the following requirements:
+### If you want to use it, you need to follow these requirements:

-1. You need to have your dbt project already set (obviously) with an integration with GitHub and Snowflake.
+1. Firstly, ensure that your dbt project is already established, with integrations in place for both GitHub and Snowflake.
-2. Make a few adjustment on your **dbt_project.yml** to allow using special characters on the dbt seed (specially for the comma):
+2. On snowflake, you might have 3 databases:
+    - `db_dev`: environment where you can test your dbt pipelines
+    - `db_qa`: environment where you can test your deployment
+    - `db_prod`: environment for your final pipelines.

+    If you want to use another name, you can change the prefix, but I suggest to keep the environment name (dev, qa, prod) due we can use environmental variables on dbt cloud to manage the deployments.
+3. For raw data, create an schema on each database called `landing`.
+This schema will store all the tables connected to external sources, you can use another name instead.
+4. Modify your dbt_project.yml file to enable the use of special characters in dbt seed, particularly focusing on accommodating the comma character:

     ```yaml
     seeds: